 Despite the advancements and proven advantages of genomic testing, there remains a large degree of controversy around the ethics of genetic testing.
 An individual's genome may contain information that they would prefer not to know.
 For example, during the process of genome sequencing to identify the most effective treatment plan for diabetes for a particular individual, an unrelated allele may be discovered that indicates a high probability of a terminal disease with no effective treatment, thereby creating psychological distress.
-On the other hand, people with family histories of genetic disease already live with the knowledge of elevated risk, and at least some of them would prefer to know whether they do have the relevant gene(s) or not.
+On the other hand, people with family histories of genetic disease already live with similar knowledge, and it is arguable that genetic testing would really fundamentally change the outlook for such people.